Mousavi310/Mousavi.Extensions.Configuration.SqlServer/README.md

                 .Build();
 ```

-You can see samples directory for more information.
+You can see the samples directory for more information.